 In 2012 McGuinn teamed up with Casey Smith of KnottBrite studios and Jason Ploof of Spectrasonic Productions for the 2012 release, "Love Like A Hurricane."
 Which was met with critical and commercial success.
 Combining his love of music history with his passion for performing, McGuinn also developed a St. Cloud, MN concert series called "Rockumentary" in which he covers some of his favorite artists while using multimedia to present the stories behind the music.
 Not content to rest on the past, though, McGuinn is looking to the future with his new release, "Love Songs & Other Strangers".
 The album takes a nod from McGuinn's musical influences but is uniquely his own.

 In 2016 McGuinn would sign a recording deal with Miami based label Essential Media Group.
 He would team up with Minnesota based producer/engineer Jason Ploof at Spectrasonic Studios to create his 2017 EP release "Love Songs & Other Strangers".
-The EP has already begun to garner attention with the release of his leadoff single from the EP, "My Heart Is Where You Are", available now on iTunes, with the EP following, June 9th.
+The EP had begun to garner attention with the release of his leadoff single from the EP, "My Heart Is Where You Are".
+With the Ep's release in June of 2017 McGuinn set to work at promoting the new EP through social media and with a steady stream of live performances.